jbytes1027/forces-unite/FU.API/README.md

 ## Avatar Image System Overview

-First an avatar is uploaded to the server via `AvatarController.UploadAvatar`.
-Then it is validated to be an image, cropped to be square, resized, and converted to a JPEG using the `SkiaSharp` library.
-Then the image is uploaded to a public azure storage blob and its a url is returned to the user for previewing.
+First, an avatar is uploaded to the server via `AvatarController.UploadAvatar`.
+Then it's validated to ensure it's a supported image type, cropped to be square, resized, and converted to a JPEG using the `SkiaSharp` library.
+The image is then uploaded to a public Azure Storage blob and its URL is returned to the user for previewing.
 If the user wants to use the image, they call `UsersController.UpdateProfile` to set it as their new avatar.
-After awhile, unused profile pictures are deleted by `PeriodicRemoteStorageCleanerHostedService`.
+After some time, unused profile pictures are deleted by `PeriodicRemoteStorageCleanerHostedService`.

 ## Understanding DTOs